mwbowers/mwbowers.github.io/reference/datagate/datagate-client/xml-cancel-event-handler.md

 ---
 title: XmlCancelEventHandler class
-description: Represents the method that will handle an event when an XML operation can be canceled.
+description: "Represents the method that will handle an event when an XML operation can be canceled. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents the method that will handle an event when an XML operation can be canceled.